Miniature 'super-clotting balls help stop bleeding'

 And major haemorrhage after road traffic accidents and other serious injuries contribute to more than two million deaths worldwide each year.

-But few options exist to stop internal bleeding quickly in the field.'Thinner than human hair'
+But few options exist to stop internal bleeding quickly in the field.

 The human body has natural clotting cells such as platelets which clog together to form plugs in injured vessels, stemming blood flow.